totalspectrum/flexprop/samples/shell/README.md

 Only one file at a time may be copied.

 Flash and SD may not be mounted at the same time.
-In fact at present mounting flash is impossible after SD has ever been mounted; it may be possible to relax this a bit, but the two file systems use the same pins so cannot be used simultaneously.

 ## Parts Used